 Section hiking the Oregon PCT in 2019 proved challenging yet rewarding.
 I traveled a record number of miles in a day pushing my body and mind past previous limits.
 I saw sections of the Pacific Crest Trail in Oregon that I had never seen before.
-I also decided that I had seen the most scenic parts of the Oregon PCT to be content with moving on to other adventures and sections of trail in the future.
+I also decided that I have seen the most scenic parts of the Oregon PCT to be content with moving on to other adventures and sections of trail in the future.
 I’m also thankful I was able to train and get out in the wilderness, especially before the Oregon Permit system comes into effect next year, making spontaneous trip planning a bit more difficult.

-Day 2 of the backpack trip south on the PCT, I started the day around 6am.
+Day 2 of the backpack trip South on the PCT, I started the day around 6 AM.
 I was happy to get moving to loosen up my tight muscles and was surprised at how good I felt given the previous days mileage.
 The trail climbed immediately up to the PCT High Point for Oregon and Washington.
 Thankfully the mosquitoes thinned out and there was a nice cool breeze setting in.
 I was looking forward to passing by Mt.
 Thielsen which I had climbed during summers fighting forest fires.
 I had been watching my snow map closely leading up to this trip, so I wasn’t surprised to run into some snow through the trees around Mt.
 Thielsen.
-After 19 miles on Day 2, I was so happy to make it to Hwy 138 and even happier to see my family, and the food they brought!
+After 19-miles on Day 2, I was so happy to make it to Hwy 138 and even happier to see my family, and the food they brought!
 Overall, the trip was successful, even though I didn’t make it all the way to Crater Lake Village, which would have been another 15-20 miles.
 I wasn’t able to sit down and enjoy many views since the bugs were so bad, and I’d say 90% of the terrain was in the trees which is my least favorite, especially when hiking solo.